This star nature weave is a lovely ways to celebrate fall, or even Christmas – for those that still have access to leaves.

-Here’s how to take advantage of the leaves at your place and make a Christmas Star of your very own.
+Here’s how to take advantage of the leaves at your place and make a star nature weave of your very own.

 What you’ll need